SQLDBAWithABeard/StravaBike/README.md

-# Last Refreshed - 16 September, 2022 at 18:41:10
+# Last Refreshed - 17 September, 2022 at 07:35:33
 The Latest Activity was a Ride -

 <b>Friday morning sunshine</b>

 which happened on 16 September, 2022 at 07:26:57

-Which is 0 years, 0 months, 0 days, 11 hours and 14 minutes since the last refresh!
+Which is 0 years, 0 months, 1 days, 0 hours and 8 minutes since the last refresh!

 You can see it here https://www.strava.com/activities/7816146151